jdevfullstack-tutorials/gaming-productivity-specs/README.md

 I have been using, I have never consumed more than 1GB storage.
-Everything is on the cloud so that anywhere as long as there is
+Everything is on the cloud so that anywhere as long as there is an
 Internet connection, I can access them with any computer.